 After the downfall of the Northern Song, the norther parts of the Grand Canal fell into oblivion.
 The Yuan dynasty used Yanjing 燕京 (also called Dadu 大都, today's Beijing) as capital, and therefore greatly altered the transport policy of tribute grain.
 Instead of by river, they had transported the larger part of tribute grain by sea (haiyun 海運) around the Shandong Peninsula.
 The first batch of 60 ships transporting tribute grain from Zhejiang and Jiangsu to the north was dispatched in 1282.

 With the opening of the Zhongyun Canal 中運河 the Qing dynasty solved the obstacle to cross the Yellow River.
-At the same time the construction of nodal shipment points at the Yellow River and the Huai River, the problems water levels of different height as well as the siltation were also somewhat alleviated.
+At the same time the construction of nodal shipment points at the Yellow River and the Huai River alleviated the problem of water levels of different height as well as that of siltation.
 The transport modes by and large followed that of the Ming.
-In the grain tribute policy (caozheng 漕政) the following quota were fixed: An annual amount of 3.3 million shi of grain were to be brought to the capital granary (called zhengduimi 正兌米 "main part of the exchange rice"), and a smaller volume of 700,000 shi were shipped to the granary in Tongzhou (called gaiduimi 改兌米 "altered exchange rice").
+In the grain tribute policy (caozheng 漕政) the following quota were fixed: An annual amount of 3.3 million shi of grain were to be brought to the capital granary (called zhengduimi 正兌米 "main part of the exchange rice"), and a smaller volume of 700,000 shi was shipped to the granary in Tongzhou (called gaiduimi 改兌米 "altered exchange rice").
 When the tax grain was collected it was allowed to have part of the rice converted into other commodities (gaizheng 改征), and part of it substituted by monetary payment (zhezheng 折征).
-The district and prefectural administration was ordered to retain part of the yield in local granaries (jiecao 截漕 "subtracted from the tribute") to serve in as reserves for rainy days.
+The district and prefectural administration was ordered to retain part of the yield in local granaries (jiecao 截漕 "subtracted from the tribute") to serve as reserves for rainy days.
 In extreme cases the reserves could also be used to supply districts in the neighbourhood.
-There was also, in some districts of Shandong and Henan, a portion of tribute grain (called fayun 撥運 "launched shipment") earmarked for the special purpose of supplying the local Banner garrisons as well as the households maintaining the imperial tombs (lingqin 陵寢).
+There was also, in some districts of Shandong and Henan, a portion of tribute grain (called boyun 撥運 "launched shipment") earmarked for the special purpose of supplying the local Banner garrisons as well as the households maintaining the imperial tombs (lingqin 陵寢).

 In 1825 a bureau was founded in Shanghai to oversee the sea transport.
-This was the XXX 海運總局.
+This was the *Central Bureau of Sea Transport (haiyun zongju 海運總局).
 In Tianjin, the grain was received by the *Reception Bureau (shouduiju 收兌局).
-The first shipment over the sea was organized by Qishan 琦善.
+The first shipment over the sea was organized by Kišan/Qishan 琦善 (1786-1854).
 In 1826 an amount of 1.63 million shi of grain from the imperial granaries (taicang 太倉) in Suzhou, Songjiang 松江, Changzhou 常州 and Zhenjiang 鎮江 was brought to Tianjin.
 The ships left the Huangpu River 黃浦 , crossed Wusongkou 吳淞口 and steered into the open sea.
 Fourthousand li 里 north they arrived in Tianjin, where the grain was reloaded to lighters, to be brought to Tongzhou and Beijing.
 While the transport from Tianjin to Beijing was again in the hands of the government, the whole sea transport was organized by private merchants.
 About half of all tribute grain was shipped by sea during the Grand Canal crisis of the 1820s, in later years even more, with a relation of 1.2 million shi by sea, and 0.12 million by canal.
 Transport cost rose enormously, not only because of the sea transport, but also along the Grand Canal.
 The management of it by the government whose cost was born by the population added to the general exploitation of the peasantry.

 Yet in general the tribute grain transport system came to a halt and was abolished in 1909.
 The term caoliang was still used in the Republican era, but denoted a special type of tax collected in money, still with a conversion rate of between 2 and 7 Yuan per shi of grain.